butter-network/butter/docs/pres/pres.md

 ![](https://github.com/a-shine/butter/blob/main/butterLogo.png?raw=true)

 Note:
-- First and foremost, we have a nice logo - extremely important for any framework :)
+- First and foremost, we have a nice logo - most important factor for any good framework :)

 ---
 ## Outline

 Note:
-- The presentation is broken down into 3 parts...
+- Like any good story, our presentation is broken down into 3 parts...

 ---
 <!-- .slide: style="text-align: left;" -->